 BT: Were there any situations where you did a whole time lapse and then didn’t use it?

 Kien: Definitely.
-I shot at least over 150 scenes.
+I shot at least 150 scenes.
 Some of it didn’t make it to the final cut because it was either similar to another scene shot at the same location, or I overestimated the amount of movement there would be during the elapsed time.

 BT: How difficult was it to edit the raw images and create the final movie?
-How long did that take and how did you co-ordinate it with the music?
+How long did that take and how did you coordinate it with the music?

 Kien: It took me quite a while to organize, select, and edit just the photographs.
-After that I spent time learning how to work with video editing software to sequence each set of images and play with the speed.
+After that, I spent time learning how to work with video editing software to sequence each set of images and play with the speed.

 My brother and I worked on the music after I finished a general cut of the video.
 We tried many different compositions and experimented with different combinations of scenes to get something that would fit with the scene changes.
-When we had a near finished song, I synced everything to the beats and we made the final adjustments from there.
+When we had a nearly finished song, I synced everything to the beats and we made the final adjustments from there.

 BT: After you watched the final cut of the movie did you think it would be as much of a success as it is now?

-Kien: I was very happy with the final cut and hoped that people would find it compelling enough to an entire 5 minute video and like it enough to share it with others.
+Kien: I was very happy with the final cut and hoped that people would find it compelling enough to an entire 5-minute video and like it enough to share it with others.
 I am absolutely amazed at the success of the video and the global media attention it has received.